mmbman/Katagiri/1984-05-04-Awakening-of-Faith-Talk-7.md

 **Katagiri Roshi:** Okay?

-So, single marks or *one mind* means when something in common can be found among more than two kinds of color, it is what is called color as I use.
+So, single [mark] or *one mind* means when something in common can be found among more than two kinds of color, it is what is called *color* as I use.
 If only one color, you cannot have an idea of colors.
-Only if there are colors more than two, then you can find something in common.
-And then you can have an idea of colors.
+Only if there are colors more than two, and then you can find something in common, then you can have an idea of colors.
 But only one color, you cannot have *any* idea of color, because there is only one in this world.

-Or there is only a single finger, so called “here is a one finger.”
-Just like a Rinzai master always showed the one finger.
-When monks asked what buddha-nature is, he always shows [one finger].
+Or if there is only a single finger, so called “here is one finger.”
+Just like Gutei Zen Master always showed one finger: when monks asked what the buddha-nature is, he always showed [one finger].
 Whatever kind of answer comes, he always shows the one finger.
-It means, “I alone am the honored one.”
+It means [the same as] “I alone am the honored one.”
 Okay?
 It’s one.

-So if there is only a single finger, like this, nothing else around this one finger – how can this one finger touch?
-How can know this one finger?
+So if there is only a single finger like this, nothing else around this one finger – how can this one finger touch?
+How can we know this one finger?
 Nothing.
-If you know even slightly, “here it is,” that is already objectively you can see this [other] one.
-But in this world only one thing: how can you know?
-You cannot have even idea of *one*.
+If you know even slightly “here it is,” that is already [that] objectively you can see this one.
+But [if there is] in this world only one thing: how can you know?
+You cannot have even the idea of *one*.
 No. The idea of the perfect one cannot be explained.
 So, the perfect *one* is *no form*.
 The perfect single form is no form.
 Because you cannot say.

-So that’s why *shikan*, if you concentrate on the breath as it is exactly, there is no form, no trace.
-That is called *shikan*. *Shikantaza*.
+So that’s why if you concentrate on the breath as it is exactly, there is no form, no trace.
+That is called *shikan*; *shikantaza*.
 You don’t believe it, but it is really true.
 That’s why we have to practice, anyway.
-That’s why “sit down without thinking,” but you try to think, *[he chuckles,]* in order to [avoid] wasting time.
+That’s why [we say] “sit down without thinking,” but you try to think, *[he chuckles,]* in order to [avoid] wasting time.
 But it’s not wasted.

+#### 1:18:22

-So, in the next [it says], “... as it is the sphere that transcends thoughts.”
+So, next [it says],

+> ... as it is the sphere that transcends thoughts, ...

 [...]
 The cognition of the truth is not the dichotomy of the subject and object, but *unity* of subject and object.
 Cognizing subject and object as a whole.
-This is the *sphere* – *sphere* means *object*, okay? – “that transcends thoughts.”
+This is the *sphere* – *sphere* means *object* – that transcends thoughts.

-So, the cognition of the truth must be something.
-That means object.
-If you want to say object, the cognition of the truth is kind of an object which should transcend your thoughts.
+So, the cognition of the truth must be something, that means object.
+If you want to say *object*, the cognition of the truth is kind of an object which should transcend your thoughts.
 Because your thought is already deluded.
 Because your thought is discrimination, which is characterized by separation between the subject and object, clearly.
-So that is your thoughts.
-Discrimination, it is called deluded.
+That is your thoughts: discrimination; it is called deluded.
 You never know the truth itself.

-That’s why cognition of the truth is, if you want to say sphere or object, if you want to know the truth as an object, maybe you say the cognition of the truth is a sphere which *transcends*, be free from your thoughts.
+That’s why cognition of the truth is, if you want to say *sphere* or *object*, if you want to know the truth as an object, maybe you say the cognition of the truth is a sphere which *transcends*, [is] free from your thoughts.
 That is cognition of the truth.

-In other words, *cognition itself*, strictly speaking, cognition itself – not by your cognition and then I realize the truth itself.
+In other words, *cognition itself*. *[He laughs.]* Strictly speaking, cognition itself – not *by* your cognition *then* I realize the truth itself.
 No. *Cognition* itself.
 Because to swim itself is temporally called *swim*.
-Or, if you are there, right in the middle of [the] action, the stream of the swimming, you are call *swimmer*, temporally.
-But this is, anyway, that idea comes from dichotomy.
-But, if you want to know real swim itself, you must be there.
+Or, if you are there, right in the middle of [the] action, the stream of the swimming, you are call *swimmer*, temporarily.
+But that idea comes from dichotomies.
+If you want to know real swim itself, you must be there.
 Just be there.
 That is cognition of the truth, which appears as action, so-called swim.

 So if you swim with total function, you don’t know what the swim is.
 That is called *shikan*.
 That is called  “free from thought,” or “transcend thoughts.”
-That’s why if you want to be free from thoughts, you always, you know, practice, and you must be always in the process, in process of practice, action, with clear mind, not blind.
-Because action is very dangerous.
-Because immediately action goes this way or that way.
-Because action creates result, very naturally.
+That’s why if you want to be free from thoughts, you always practice, and you must be always in the process of practice, action – with clear mind, not [blindly].
+Because action is very dangerous, because immediately action goes this way or that way, because action creates result, very naturally.
 So you have to take care of action as clear as it is.

 So with your clear mind, you have to do it.
 That is *practice in precision*.
 Dōgen Zenji [talks about] precision, practice in precision.
-When you do gassho, your whole body and mind must do gassho.
-Not only two hands.
+When you do gassho, your whole body and mind must do gassho – not only two hands.
 When you play the piano, you have to play the piano with the whole body and mind.
-That is called *shikan*, your actions.
+That is called *shikan* your actions.
 At that time your mind, your body, operates clearly.
 At that time it is called *free from thoughts*.

 It doesn’t mean to try to see something, but to see it as it really is.
 That means when you swim, you have to swim as you really are.
 That’s it.
-Not trying to know swim, or not trying to swim.
-You just swim.
-You just swim, there.
+Not trying to know swim, or not trying to swim; you just swim.
+You just swim there.

-So that swim is continuation of the human action in smooth succession.
+So that *swim* is continuation of the human action in smooth succession.
 Very smooth succession.
 So very naturally you realize very silent proof.
 If you are just walking in smooth succession, very naturally silent proof is given to you.
-You don’t know, but you only know.
+You don’t know, but [only you] know.
 But other people don’t know.
 That is spiritual security.

 Anyway, this is called the cognition of the truth, understanding of the truth.

 So understanding of the truth is what?
 It’s very practical.
-Everyday it is clear in – when, where?
-When you are at, where you live.
+Every day it’s clear.
+When, where?
+When you act.
+When you live.
 But your mind must be clear.
-That is why it’s a little difficult.
-Your thoughts should be [operate].
-Never-the-less, you must be free from thoughts.
+That’s why it’s a little difficult.
+Your thoughts should be [operate]. *[He laughs.]* Never-the-less, you must be free from thoughts.
 Okay?

 So you have to know what the swim is, you should learn what the swim is.
 But then you must be free from thoughts.
-That means jumping into the ocean, anyway.
+That means jump into the ocean.
 Swim.
 And then at that time, there is no space to try to know what swim is.
 You just swim.
 Just [the] swim is going in smooth succession.

 *[Tape break.]*

+#### 1:26:15

-The last sentence says, “... and is in harmony with enlightenment alone.”
+The last [part of the] sentence says,

+> ... and is in harmony with enlightenment alone.

-That is why finally the cognition of the truth can be actualized by wisdom of enlightenment.
-If you realize, what is the knowing of the truth is.
-Knowing the truth, cognition of the truth is very quiet, very active practice.
-And it’s yours, not others’ stories.
-It’s yours.
+That’s why finally the cognition of the truth can be actualized by wisdom of enlightenment.
+If you realize, what the knowing of the truth is.
+Knowing the truth, cognition of the truth, is very quiet, very active practice.

-Others is not you.
+And it’s yours.
+It’s not others’ stories; it’s yours.
+Others are not you.
 So *I* have to do.
-If I want to know the truth, *I* have to do.
-I have to know.
+If I want to know the truth, *I* have to do. *I* have to know.
 I have to be there.
 It’s not others’ stories.
-It’s not a matter of discussion.
+It’s not a matter of discussions.

-So that’s why it says here it “is in harmony with enlightenment alone.”
+So that’s why it says here “is in harmony with enlightenment alone.”
 That is wisdom of enlightenment.
-If you attain enlightenment means if you see the human world in a broad scale, perspective, it is called enlightenment, or practically, you can have something.
+If you attain enlightenment, that means if you see the human world in a broad scale, perspective, it is called enlightenment.
+Or practically, you can have something.
 That is enlightenment.
 Wisdom comes from enlightenment.
 Enlightenment itself *is* wisdom.
-When the enlightenment operates in your life, it is called wisdom, anyway.
+When the enlightenment operates in your life, it is called wisdom.

-So if you understand what the real meaning of the *swim*, that is enlightenment.
-And then jump into the ocean.
+So if you understand the real meaning of *swim*, that is enlightenment.
+And then, jump into the ocean.
 At that time, the wisdom of enlightenment takes care of you, takes care of your swimming, very naturally.

 So what is the wisdom of enlightenment?
 It’s a very quiet practice.
-So-called *shikan*.
-We say *shikan*, simply speaking.
+So-called *shikan*, we say *shikan*, simply speaking.

-Or, we say *samadhi*.
+Or we say *samadhi*.
 From this point, your body and even the actions, so-called swimming, are all right in the middle of *samadhi*.
-Very quiet.
-Showing always the truth.
-Understanding of the truth.
-Of the ocean, your body and even the action of the swimming.
-All are samadhi.
-That samadhi is called *right acceptance*.
+Very quiet, showing always the truth, understanding of the truth – of the ocean, your body, and even the action of the swimming.
+All are *samadhi*.
+That *samadhi* is called *right acceptance*.
 So, [the] whole thing is going.

 According to the *Avatamsaka Sutra*, not only human beings, *all* sentient beings are right in the middle of samadhi.
 Huge samadhis.
 So we are swimming in the ocean of the samadhi.

 So that is “is in harmony with enlightenment alone.”

-So through this, two kinds of truth we have to know. *Real* truth.
+So through this, two kinds of truth, we have to know *real* truth.
 That real truth is in the last [paragraph].

 ####  end of recording